 By default, OSPF graceful restart is disabled.
-To enable OSPF graceful restart support on OmniSwitch 6800 and OmniSwitch 6850 switches, use the ip ospf restart-support command by entering ip ospf restart-support followed by planned-unplanned.
+To enable OSPF graceful restart support on an OmniSwitch stack of switches, use the ip ospf restart-support command by entering ip ospf restart-support followed by planned-unplanned.

 For example, to enable OSPF graceful restart to support planned and unplanned restarts enter: